Flare (countermeasure): Materials used

 For the infrared generating charge, two approaches are possible: pyrotechnic and pyrophoric as stored, chemical-energy-source IR-decoy flares contain pyrotechnic compositions, liquid or solid pyrophoric substances, or liquid or solid highly flammable substances.

 Upon ignition of the decoy flare, a strongly exothermal reaction is started, releasing infrared energy and visible smoke and flame, emission being dependent on the chemical nature of the payload used.

 There is a wide variety of calibres and shapes available for aerial decoy flares.
-Due to volume storage restrictions on board platforms, many aircraft of American origin use square decoy flare cartridges.
-Nevertheless, cylindrical cartridges are also available on board American aircraft, such as MJU 23/B on the B-1 Lancer or MJU-8A/B on the F/A-18 Hornet; however, these are used mainly on board French aircraft and those of Russian origin (e.g. PPI-26 IW on the MiG 29).
+Due to volume storage restrictions onboard platforms, many aircraft of American origin use square decoy flare cartridges.
+Nevertheless, cylindrical cartridges are also available onboard American aircraft, such as MJU 23/B on the B-1 Lancer or MJU-8A/B on the F/A-18 Hornet; however, these are used mainly onboard French aircraft and those of Russian origin (e.g. PPI-26 IW on the MiG 29).

 Square calibres and typical decoy flares: